FUNDING HISTORY

 Christ the King – First Step Towards Environmental Justice: $2,000

-This project involves hiring speakers to discuss impacts of environmental justice as well as consultants to advise on installing solar panels on the roof of their school.
-Christ the King also wants to explore the potential of turning their facility into a shelter in times of disaster.
+This project involved hiring speakers to discuss impacts of environmental justice as well as consultants to advise on installing solar panels on the roof of their school.
+Christ the King also explored the potential of turning their facility into a shelter in times of disaster.

 Holy Name of Jesus – Joy of the Gospel: Our Parish, Our Community: $2,000

-This project involves education and outreach with the first phase including two workshops focused on Joy of the Gospel education and brainstorming how to engage in outreach to the marginalized in the community.
-The second phase would involve partnering with community organizations to engage in outreach to serve their community’s needs.
+This project involved education and outreach with the first phase including two workshops focused on Joy of the Gospel education and brainstorming how to engage in outreach to the marginalized in the community.
+The second phase involved partnering with community organizations to engage in outreach to serve their community’s needs.

 Incarnate Word – Christpower Work Camp: $2,000

-Continuing a 28-year history of hosting a weeklong camp for high school students to engage in service, Incarnate Word will have 120 students serve daily at 12 local agencies, charities, and non-profits.
-This project will reduce costs for students to participate.
+Continuing a 28-year history of hosting a weeklong camp for high school students to engage in service, Incarnate Word had 120 students serve daily at 12 local agencies, charities, and non-profits.

 Mary, Mother of the Church – The Cost of Violence: Stories Seldom Heard: $2,000

-This project involves a lunch and a moderated panel discussion with speakers on the topics of domestic abuse, human trafficking, suicide, and gun violence for parishioners, Southern Vicariate guests, and community members in the Abrahamic traditions.
-If possible, gun locks will be distributed.
+This project involved a lunch and a moderated panel discussion with speakers on the topics of domestic abuse, human trafficking, suicide, and gun violence for parishioners, Southern Vicariate guests, and community members in the Abrahamic traditions.

 Our Lady of the Holy Cross – Community Resource Center: $2,000

-The Community Resource Center will provide hot lunch two times a week with speaker sessions every six weeks for a duration of six months.
-Sessions will include life skills and focus on topics such as crime, mental health, community issues, and poverty.
+The Community Resource Center provided hot lunch two times a week with speaker sessions every six weeks for a duration of six months.
+Sessions included life skills and focused on topics such as crime, mental health, community issues, and poverty.

 Sacred Heart Parish in Florissant – Racial Justice Education: $1,060

-This project includes three parts: two classes on the Just Faith Racial Education series, a Lenten event “Stations of the Cross: Overcoming Racism,” and showing and discussing a video series “Eyes on the Prize: America’s Civil Rights Movement.”
+This project included three parts: two classes on the Just Faith Racial Education series, a Lenten event “Stations of the Cross: Overcoming Racism,” and showed and discussed a video series “Eyes on the Prize: America’s Civil Rights Movement.”

 South City Catholic Academy (Our Lady of Sorrows, Joan of Arc, Mary Magdalen) – Student & Plants Growing Together: $1,554

-Educate three groups of students about the development of an indoor vegetable garden.
-Involve students in the selection of vegetable seeds, planting, caring for the plants, and sharing their produce.
+Educated three groups of students about the development of an indoor vegetable garden.
+Involved students in the selection of vegetable seeds, planting, caring for the plants, and sharing their produce.

 St. Elizabeth Ann Seton – IMPACT Seedbearers: $2,000

 Seedbearers is a weeklong spiritual/work retreat, where teens and adults work to help with housing repair and homebuilding.
-Project funds will mitigate the cost of participation for teens and help pay for materials/supplies.
+Project funds mitigated the cost of participation for teens and helped pay for materials/supplies.

 St. Elizabeth Mother of John the Baptist – Social Justice Outreach Meetings: $2,000

-The parish’s social justice ministry plans to host open quarterly meetings on social justice topics such as mental health, environmental justice, and Catholic Social Teaching.
-Meetings intend to grow leaders and advocates to make an impact in the community.
+The parish’s social justice ministry hosted open quarterly meetings on social justice topics such as mental health, environmental justice, and Catholic Social Teaching.
+Meetings intended to grow leaders and advocates to make an impact in the community.

 St. Francis Xavier (College Church) – Middle School Social Justice Camp: $2,000